LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Introduction

 \section{Introduction}

-Large Language Models (LLMs) also known as Large Multimodal Models (LMMs), `dissolution models'~\cite{hundt2022robots_enact}, or `foundation models', are used to ingest and generate predictions of plausible `tokens' that might represent text, code, images, audio, and other multimodal data, most often with English as a target language.
-Researchers have proposed using LLMs for robotic tasks~\cite{hundt2022robots_enact,ahn2022can,ding2023task,ha2023scaling,liu2023reflect,wang2023gensim,yu2023language,elhafsi2023semantic}, to approximate `common sense reasoning'~\cite{ding2023task}, quick prototyping~\cite{williams2024scarecrows}, modeling of human inputs~\cite{zhang2023large}, and generally as a way to facilitate Human-Robot Interaction (HRI)~\cite{wu2023tidybot,lee2023developing,zhang2023large,billing2023language,stark2023dobby,ye2023improved}.
-Researchers and companies are also actively working towards the development of open-vocabulary robot capabilities~\cite{homerobotovmm,homerobotovmmchallenge2023}, \textit{i.e.} where a user can freely pose a task request to a robot in natural language, without syntax or vocabulary constraints.
-An example of the concept is available in \href{https://youtu.be/Sq1QZB5baNw}{a demonstration video by the Figure corporation}~\cite{figure_2024_figure1_robot_ai_video}, in collaboration with OpenAI, which shows a demo of a robot picking an apple to give to a user, then explaining why it chose the apple (after being asked for ``something to eat'' and to explain itself).
+Large Language Models (LLMs), also known as Large Multimodal Models (LMMs), Visual Language Models (VLMs), `dissolution models'~\cite{hundt2022robots_enact}, or `foundation models', are used to ingest and generate predictions of plausible `tokens' that might represent text, code, images, audio, and other multimodal data.
+Researchers have proposed using LLMs for robotic tasks~\cite{hundt2022robots_enact,ahn2022can,ding2023task,ha2023scaling,liu2023reflect,wang2023gensim,yu2023language,elhafsi2023semantic}, to approximate `common sense reasoning'~\cite{ding2023task} (separate from genuine human cognition~\cite{guest2023logical}), quick prototyping~\cite{williams2024scarecrows}, modeling of human inputs~\cite{zhang2023large}, and generally as a way to facilitate Human-Robot Interaction (HRI)~\cite{wu2023tidybot,lee2023developing,zhang2023large,billing2023language,stark2023dobby,ye2023improved}.
+Researchers and companies are also actively developing open-vocabulary robot capabilities~\cite{homerobotovmm,homerobotovmmchallenge2023}, \textit{i.e.} where a user can freely pose a task request to a robot in natural language, without syntax or vocabulary constraints. \href{https://youtu.be/Sq1QZB5baNw}{As an example, Figure corporation created a concept demo video }~\cite{figure_2024_figure1_robot_ai_video} of this kind in collaboration with OpenAI.
+It shows a robot picking up an apple and handing it to a user who asked ``Can I have something to eat?'', as depicted in Fig. \ref{fig:high-level-task-approval-summary}.

-Open vocabulary models that accept unconstrained natural language input have proven to pose significant risks, such as generating and/or reproducing harmful stereotypes~\cite{nadeem2020stereoset}, toxic language and hate speech~\cite{gehman2020realtoxicityprompts,deshpande2023toxicity}.
-In the robotics context, \citet{hundt2022robots_enact} showed that LLM-driven \textit{Robots Enact Malignant Stereotypes}, by demonstrating a pre-existing robotics algorithm identifies images of Black people as `human' less frequently than other races; chooses Women as `doctors' significantly less frequently than Men; among other harmful stereotypes.
-This means that LLM-based robot planners, when asked to perform tasks requiring interaction with `humans' or `doctors', will be biased in who they assume belongs to these groups---and may thus propagate harmful discrimination through their plans. \citet{hundt2022robots_enact}'s study was only focused on a small set of tasks, distant from common HRI tasks, and so the extent to which LLM-driven robots will enact discrimination in HRI tasks is still unknown.